Bachelor of Social Science

 Graduates who have successfully completed the Bachelor of Social Science may be eligible to apply for Honours if they meet the admission standards.
 The Honours program shall include advanced coursework and a dissertation.

-The analytical and research skills of Social Science graduates, along with their capacity to understand and unpack complex social problems and offer innovative solutions, ensure they are well placed for positions in a wide range of public and private sector organisations including: federal, state and local government departments and agencies, including family, community and health services; market and social research; non-governmental organisations including aid agencies and advocacy groups; human resource management; counselling; teaching; journalism; and, academic research.
+The analytical and research skills of Social Science graduates, along with their capacity to understand and unpack complex social problems and offer innovative solutions, ensure they are well placed for positions in a wide range of public and private sector organisations (as well as the necessary skills for further studies at the postgraduate level) including: federal, state and local government departments and agencies, including family, community and health services; market and social research; non-governmental organisations including aid agencies and advocacy groups; human resource management; journalism; and, academic research.

 3 Years Full-time